wyattweeks/MapR-ES-DB-Spark-Payments/README.md

         /opt/mapr/bin/mapr dbshell

-Set the environment for your session (To learn more about the various commands, run help or help <command> , for example help insert):
+Set the environment for your session (To learn more about the various commands, run help):

         jsonoptions --pretty true --withtags false